system76/docs/content/windows.md

 ![Installing Windows](/images/windows/step16.png)

-When the VM reboots, you may be prompted to "Press any key to boot from CD or DVD...".
-Do not press any keys here, or the installation will start over.
+When the VM reboots, you may be prompted to "Press any key to boot from CD or DVD...". **Do not press any keys here, or the installation will start over.**

 ![Do not press any key.
 Seriously.](/images/windows/step17.png)

 Windows will now finish installing files and get the system ready to be set up.
-The virtual machine may reboot again.
-Remember not to press any keys to boot from the CD or DVD.
+The virtual machine may reboot again. **Remember** do not press any keys to boot from the CD or DVD.

 ![Getting ready](/images/windows/step18.png)

-After the process is finalized, you'll be able to begin the set up process.
+After the process is finalized, you'll be able to begin the setup process.

 ### Set Up Windows

-Set up will begin with the following screen:
+Setup will begin with the following screen:

 ![Get Going Fast](/images/windows/step19.png)

 You may select either express settings, or you can customize the settings to suit your preferences.
 Windows will next download updates to ensure you're on the latest version of the OS.
 This step may take a while, depending on your Internet connection.
 When it's finished, Windows will ask you who owns this PC.
-It's recommended to select **I own it** and click **Next**.
+It's recommended to select `I own it` and click `Next`.

 ![Who owns this PC?](/images/windows/step20.png)